hillerlab/make_lastz_chains/README.md

 Install nextflow:
 https://www.nextflow.io/docs/latest/getstarted.html

-Nextflow requires a java runtime
+Please note that Nextflow requires a java runtime.

 Then do the following: